Baby's first gift to the world is giving

 It’s a story that couple Sabna and Rajeev Krishnan will actually get to tell their soon-to-be born baby.

-Sabna recently held her baby shower to mark the impending arrival of the couple’s second child.
+The Krishnan family recently held Sabna's baby shower to mark the impending arrival of the couple’s second child.

-This baby shower was a little different to your average baby shower though, with Sabna turning her occasion into a Caritas Australia Women for the World event.
-She asked the guests not to buy any gifts for her and the baby, but instead, donate a small amount of money, with all proceeds going towards Caritas supported programs, helping women in vulnerable communities around the world.
+This baby shower was a little different to your average baby shower though, with the parents turning this occasion into a Caritas Australia Women for the World event.
+The parents asked the guests not to buy any gifts for her and the baby, but instead, donate a small amount of money, with all proceeds going towards Caritas supported programs, helping women in vulnerable communities around the world.
 Close to $700 was raised at the event.

-Sabna was strongly motivated to take part in Women for the World.
-“It is appalling how women all over the world are challenged on a daily basis for basic human rights,” she says.
+The couple were strongly motivated to take part in Women for the World.
+“It is appalling how women all over the world are challenged on a daily basis for basic human rights,” the couple says.

 This isn’t the first time the Krishnan’s have taken part in a family-oriented community fundraising event.
 They have held fundraisers for their son’s birthday over the years, supporting a number of different charities along the way.